VongoSanDi/bibliotheca/docs/server/doc.md

 4. User collection: lot of books cover, same as Home page → HTTP/2 really useful here

-Since i'm familiar with js/ts and nestjs the best choice if fastify
+Since i'm familiar with js/ts and nestjs the best choice is fastify Alternatives were Go, Deno

-ENDPOINTS
-- User
-- Collection

 # Table of contents